EirikSNedland/Series-Name-Changer/README.md

 Save the file and run it from terminal.

 ## Testing
+TestCases folder includes the test scenarioes the script was testet on.
+Add more if nessecary and copy over to items folder.
+Run script and see if it works as intended.

 Make sure all files have prefix.
 The file in testdata that ends with .5 without .txt after will end up as "-part2.5" isntead of "-part2".